Load libraries.

 end;

 We will use a combination of two samplers (HMC and Particle Gibbs) by passing them to the Gibbs sampler.
-The Gibbs sampler allows for compositional inference, where we can utilize different samplers on different parameters.
+The Gibbs sampler allows for compositional inference, where different samplers can be applied to different parameters based on their properties.
 (For API details of these samplers, please see Turing.jl’s API documentation.)

 In this case, we use HMC for m and T, representing the emission and transition matrices respectively.
 We use the Particle Gibbs sampler for s, the state sequence.
 You may wonder why it is that we are not assigning s to the HMC sampler, and why it is that we need compositional Gibbs sampling at all.